dev-prabhat/cobra-chrome-extension/README.md

 - Add/delete items to todo list
 - TODO : Publish on Chrome WebStore

-## Try out the extension without installing locally
+## ✨ Try out the extension without installing locally

 Want to have personalized New Tab experience without installing the extension?

 It's simple, just [click here](https://cobra-chrome-extension.netlify.app/)

-## Instruction to run the app locally
+## 🔌 Instructions to run the app locally

 This extension will be available on chrome web store in a while.